pritipsingh/pritipsingh/README.md

 -  **Hobbies :** Reading & listening to music :headphones:
 -  **Fact :** I love sleeping :heart:

-#### 🦄 Currently Working On : An accessibility tool - a vs code extention that suggests accessible code - currently a private repo, will be open source soon :)
+#### 🦄 Currently Working On : a browser extention.
-#### and a browser extention.
 Contribute Now:  https://github.com/pritipsingh/The-Productive-Champion
+#### And an open-source AudioBook website.

 ### 🔖 <a href="https://hashnode.com/@pritisingh">Click Here To Read My Technical Articles On Hashnode</a>